christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 \paragraph{Increased Write Latency.}

-\todo{Reference this later in evaluation and also in cost of replication}

 In the strong consistency model, extending the intra-cluster replication protocol across clusters can be very expensive, as more nodes must take part in coordination to reach consensus.
 Replicating across wide-area networks adds a minimum round-trip time to every request, which can be tens of milliseconds or more across continents.
 The lower bound of possible latency optimization here is defined by the speed of light: for example, the minimum round-trip to coordinate replicas on AWS data centers across the Atlantic from Dublin, Ireland to North Virginia, USA ($\char`\~11.000$ km round-trip distance) is $\char`\~36.7$ ms (at the time of this writing, the actual round-trip ping time was $70.69$ ms).
 While read latency from geo-replicas near the location of the client is reduced, the write latency increases substantially.
 With synchronous writes, this reduces the maximum throughput to $27$ writes per second.

 \begin{figure}[h]